 - Inspect your feet daily for injuries.

-- See your doctor at the first sign of a sore or injury to your skin.
+- See your care provider as soon as you notice a sore or injury to your skin.

 Preparing for an appointment